 - Must have a high school diploma or GED.

 This hands-on introductory course prepares students to perform functions usually expected in a laboratory setting.
-Students acquire basic knowledge and operational skills for scientific equipment, sterilization of glassware, and general housekeeping duties required in a lab.
-Students become proficient in operating, calibrating, and maintaining instruments commonly used in the lab.
+Students learn how to operate scientific equipment, sterilize glassware, and perform general housekeeping duties required in a lab.
 In addition, they learn to calculate molarity, % solutions, and serial dilutions.
 Students also develop proficiency in performing sterile techniques.
 Textbook and lab manual required.
-100 hours. $215
+100 hours. $225

 BioPharma II: Molecular Biology Techniques

 This course is a combination of lectures and hands-on laboratories in molecular biology and recombinant DNA techniques.
-Students learn handson laboratory techniques found in most molecular biology laboratories.
-Topics included are DNA and RNA structure, media preparation, restriction enzymes, growth of bacteria, replication, transcription, and translation.
+Students learn hands-on laboratory techniques found in most molecular biology laboratories.
+Topics include DNA and RNA structure, media preparation, restriction enzymes, growth of bacteria, replication, transcription, and translation.
 The course also covers the use of plasmids and vectors, agarose gel electrophoresis, PCR, Southern and Western blotting, isolation of DNA, and digestion and analysis of DNA.
-Prerequisite: BioPharma I: BioScience Lab Techniques or college-level bioscience courses.
+Prerequisite: BioPharma I: Bioscience Lab Techniques or college-level bioscience courses.
 148 hours. $289